Sky Climb Review

 So after my initial review went live, the developers got in touch with me and said that a future update to Sky Climb would introduce some new accessibility options that address the control & tracking problems I talked about in my review.

-Follow me on Meta and get this game with a 15% discount using my Sky Climb VR referral code here and get a 25% discount.
+Get this game with a 20% discount using my Sky Climb VR affiliate code.

 Well, I played the game after the update and I am very pleased to say that the new accessibility options improve the whole experience by a lot.
 Instead of waving, spreading or swinging your arms wildly to glide, fall and toss yourself around, you can now do all that using the analog sticks.